creative-workflow/jquery.tracking/README.md

 #### storageParams:
 Parameters that should be stored in cookies and will be send on every page initialization even when the url parameters are not present.

+Channel-Event on page initialization:
+  * category: advertising
+  * action: channel
+  * label: organic

-Event on page initialization:
+Campaign-Event on page initialization:
-  * category: parameter
+  * category: advertising
-  * action: name of the parameter
+  * action: campaign
-  * label: value of the parameter
+  * label: organic

 #### adapter
 Tracking adapters that could be loaded.
 You can pass you own adapter by extending the configuration: